de-grote/aoc2022/readme.md

 * day 4: Gotta love debugging 4 variables and a bunch of inequality signs early in the morning.

+* day 5: The debugging took longer than the parsing (skill issue).

 ---

 Thanks for reading!